holdencasey7/crc-busy-webscraper/README.md

 # CRC Busy Tracker

-Personal project to record how busy the GaTech campus gym is at various times throughout the day.
+The CRC Busy Tracker is a personal project that records how busy the GaTech Campus Recreation Center is at various times throughout the day.
 Uses live capacity data from https://live.waitz.io/4vxie66a29ct .
 This project is currently operating on a Raspberry Pi 4 Model B running Raspberry Pi OS, but was tested on a local machine.